 The National Comprehensive Care Network (NCCN) and American Society of Clinical Oncology (ASCO) are two respected organizations that regularly update and post their guidelines online.
 The National Cancer Institute (NCI) also has overviews of treatment options.

 Women may choose lumpectomy over mastectomy to keep their breast and have it look (as much as possible) like it did before surgery.
 Lumpectomy does change the look of the breast though.

 Because some tissue is removed, the breast may be smaller and firmer.
 There will also be a scar and some numbness.

 Radiation therapy (usually given after lumpectomy) can also affect the look of the breast.
 It can further shrink the breast and change its texture or feel.

-Sometimes, factors like the location and size of the tumor can make it unlikely that a woman will be happy with the look of her breast after lumpectomy.
-In these cases, mastectomy may be the better option.
+Sometimes, factors like the location and size of the tumor make it unlikely that a woman will be happy with the look of her breast after lumpectomy.
+In these cases, mastectomy (with or without breast reconstruction) may be the better option.

-In rare cases, a woman may consider having reconstructive surgery (either at the time of their lumpectomy or later) to maintain a more natural appearance of the breast, or to match the size and shape of the opposite breast.
+In rare cases, a woman may have reconstructive surgery (either at the time of the lumpectomy or later) to maintain a more natural appearance of the breast, or to match the size and shape of the opposite breast.
 These surgeries are complex.
 You may wish to meet with a plastic surgeon to discuss your options.

 Learn more about breast reconstruction.